biba77/G4_SearchAlgorithm/README.md

 # G4_SearchAlgorithm
-This is the GBFS search algorithm implemented for the Kiwiberry Picking Problem for CSC3206 assignment 2
+This is the A* search algorithm implemented for the Kiwiberry Picking Problem for CSC3206 assignment 2